stacks-network/stacks/FAQ.md

-General	-	Who should build on Blockstack?
+General	-	What is Blockstack?

+General	-	What is a Blockstack ID?

 General	-	What is a decentralized internet?